 1. Thawing Rhodes Rolls

-Begin by removing the Rhodes frozen rolls from the package and placing them on a greased baking sheet.
-Cover them with a clean kitchen towel and let them thaw in a warm place for about 4 to 6 hours or overnight in the refrigerator for a slow thaw.
+Start by taking the Rhodes rolls out of the freezer and place them on a greased baking sheet.
+Cover them with a cloth towel and leave them in a warm spot for about 4 to 6 hours.
+If you prefer a slow thaw place them in the refrigerator overnight.

 2. Shaping the Rolls